UniversalDependencies/docs/_hy/feat/Aspect.md

 ### <a name="Iter">`Iter`</a>: iterative

 Denotes repeated action, with multiplicative or distributive meanings.
-Armenian has three main iterative markers _-ատ&nbsp;, -ոտ&nbsp;, -տ&nbsp;_ or root reduplication.
+Armenian has three main iterative markers _-ատ&nbsp;, -ոտ&nbsp;, -տ&nbsp;_ or _root reduplication_.

 Note, that in Armenian iterative is considered as a lexical feature of [verbs](VERB), thus they have morphologically related not iterative counterparts, but it is not a regular system and the two verbs are represented by different lemmas.